-The Birth of MMAThe first Ultimate Fighting Championship (UFC) was organized on November 12, 1993, in Denver, Colorado, with the aim of finding out the most effective martial art through real fights between competitors, each trained in a different fighting discipline.
+The first Ultimate Fighting Championship (UFC) was organized on November 12, 1993, in Denver, Colorado, with the aim of finding out the most effective martial art through real fights between competitors, each trained in a different fighting discipline.
 In subsequent fights, the fighters started adopting more effective techniques from other arts, which led to the development of mixed martial arts (MMA).

 Bruce Lee, Jackie Chan, Tony Jaa, and Scott Adkins are just a few of the prominent names that come to mind when you think about martial arts.
 Their gravity-defying moves and stellar on-screen performances have helped them attract a huge fan following.
 Particularly, they have awakened a great deal of interest in martial arts among the general public.